tari-project/tari/Contributing.md

 ## Feature gates

-When developing a new feature in Tari, it will initially be placed behind a feature gate.
+When developing a new feature in Taiji, it will initially be placed behind a feature gate.
 This offers the comfort and flexibility that should a feature not be ready in the first 6-8 months of development (i.e. by the time it first hits the `mainnet` branch), it will not be active on mainnet, since the feature will not be active.